 Civil Rights Complaint & Appeal Process

-The Associate Vice Chancellor for Human Resources is designated as the LSCS Equal Opportunity Officer and Title IX Coordinator.
-All inquiries concerning LSCS policies, compliance with applicable laws, statutes, and regulations (such as Title VII, Title IX, and Section 504), and complaints may be directed to the Associate Vice Chancellor for Human Resources:
+The LSC Vice Chancellor, College Services is designated as the LSC Equal Opportunity Officer and Title IX Coordinator.
+All inquiries concerning LSC policies, compliance with applicable laws, statutes, and regulations (such as Title VI, Title IX, and Section 504), and complaints may be directed to:

 5000 Research Forest Drive